Developed nations failed to meet yearly USD 100 billion support goal: Environment min at COP 26 | Science-Environment

 - Canada

-Developed nations have not only failed to meet the USD 100 billion goals per year of support to developing nations since 2009 but also continue to present it as the ceiling of their ambition to 2025, Union Environment Minister Bhupender Yadav said at the international climate conference COP 26 here.
+Developed nations have not only failed to meet the USD 100 billion goal per year of support to developing nations since 2009 but also continue to present it as the ceiling of their ambition all the way to 2025, Union Environment Minister Bhupender Yadav said at the international climate conference COP 26 here.

-''Delivered the BASIC statement at opening plenary of COP26 underlining that developed nations have not only failed to meet the USD 100 billion goals per year of support to developing nations since 2009 but also continue to present it as the ceiling of their ambition to 2025,'' Yadav tweeted.
+''Delivered the BASIC statement at opening plenary of COP26 underlining that developed nations have not only failed to meet the USD 100 billion goal per year of support to developing nations since 2009 but also continue to present it as ceiling of their ambition all the way to 2025,'' Yadav tweeted.

 ''In a context where developing countries, including BASIC countries, have massively stepped up their climate actions since 2009, it is unacceptable that there is still no matching ambition from developed countries on the enabling means of implementation on climate finance support,'' he said.